 6. Establish Boundaries and Consequences

 One last thing you should be prepared to do is establish boundaries.
 If your loved one refuses help, there need to be consequences that follow.
 They can’t simply say no to treatment and return to doing what they always do.
 Addiction may not have been their choice, but refusing treatment is.

 It might sound harsh to cut your loved one off from contact with the kids or money to pay their rent, but continuing to give them what they want while they abuse drugs and alcohol is enablement.
 Speak with your interventionist to identify behaviors that you will no longer accept in the home.
 If the rules are broken, have firm consequences in place that you plan on following through with.

-The purpose for doing this is to show your loved one that their addiction is affecting their life in a negative way.
-Your hope is that your loved one will accept help at a later date.
+The purpose of doing this is to show your loved ones that their addiction is negatively affecting their life.
+You hope that your loved one will accept help at a later date.
 Different things work for different people, but here are a few suggestions from other families.

 - Deny time with children in the family.

 - Ask the addict to leave the home.

 - Refuse to call the addict into work.